naveenrajm7/hawk/README.md

 **Helm warining Fix:**

-If you see this waring for helm
+If you see this warning for helm
 ```bash
 bash-5.0# helm version
 WARNING: Kubernetes configuration file is group-readable.
 This is insecure.
 Location: /root/.kube/config